Which Budget Is A Starting Point in the Preparing of a Financial BudgetSadaf Abbas

 A company’s budget should account for the anticipated rise in sales and new revenue if it plans to introduce new products soon.

-The budget is typically impacted by the seasonal swings a firm experiences.
+Seasonal swings a firm experiences typically effect the budget.
 For example, weekends, weddings, and other events may impact product sales and revenues.

 Publicity and Advertising